peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-A number whose exponent is decreased by "bigPlaces", but not to more than 0.
+A number whose exponent is decreased by  <i>bigPlaces</i>
+, but not to more than 0.

 <a id="MovePointLeft_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>
 ### MovePointLeft